catarinam93/Transfer-Reinforcement-Learning-for-Enhanced-Autonomy-in-Vehicles/README.md

 The observation space is based on the sensory inputs to the autonomous vehicle, enabling it to perceive and interact with its environment effectively.
 It is also represented as a continuous Box, encompassing several dimensions:
-• Camera Features: This dimension comprises 95 visual features ex- tracted from the semantic segmented camera feed, providing detailed environmental information.
+• Camera Features: This dimension comprises 95 visual features ex tracted from the semantic segmented camera feed, providing detailed environmental information.
 • Distance: Represents the distance between the vehicle and specific